Use the following information to answer the next ten exercises. indicate which of the following choices best identifies the hypothesis test.

-A golf instructor is interested in determining if her new technique for improving players’ golf scores is effective.
-She takes four (4) new students.
-She records their 18-hole scores before learning the technique and then after having taken her class.
-She conducts a hypothesis test.
-The data are as Table 10.27.
+A golf instructor is interested in determining if a new technique for improving players’ golf scores is effective.
+The instructor takes four (4) new students and records their 18-hole scores before learning the technique and then after having taken the class.
+The instructor conducts a hypothesis test.
+The data are as Table 10.35.

 - a test of two independent means.